spartan0x117/intro-to-mltp/README.md

     scrape_interval = "2s"
     scrape_timeout  = "2s"

-    targets    =  TODO: Fill this in
+    targets    =  //TODO: Fill this in
     forward_to =  [//TODO: Fill this in]
 }